omni-us/jsonargparse/README.rst

       opt1: from yaml 1
       opt2: from yaml 2

-Then in python adding a yaml file argument and parsing some example arguments, the following would be observed:
+Then in python adding a config file argument and parsing some dummy arguments, the following would be observed:

 .. code-block:: python